3 Ingredient Lemon Dump Cake

 Instructions

-• Evenly spread the lemon pie filling in the bottom of a 9×13-inch baking dish.
+• Spread the lemon pie filling evenly in the bottom of the dish.

 • Sprinkle the lemon cake mix evenly over the top of the lemon pie filling, making sure to cover it completely.